Chinese nationalism: Nationalist symbology

+Militaristic forms of Chinese nationalism have also embraced martyrs' shrines, which memorialize and praise martyrs (typically Chinese soldiers) who fought for China, such as in the Second Sino-Japanese War.
+Soldiers and other war heroes of China (both ROC and PRC) are enshrined at these shrines.
+The martyrs' shrines are the Chinese equivalent to the Japanese Gokoku shrines, such as Yasukuni Shrine.

-Similar to the use of the chrysanthemum (which also has cultural significance in China) in Japan as the Imperial Seal of Japan, the plum blossom is also a national symbol of China, designated by the Legislative Yuan in the Republic of China on 21 July 1964.
+Similar to the use of the chrysanthemum, which also has cultural significance in China, in Japan as the Imperial Seal of Japan, the plum blossom is also a national symbol of China, as was designated by the Legislative Yuan in the Republic of China on 21 July 1964.
 It was also proposed to be the national flower of the People's Republic of China.
 The Republic of China patriotic song The Plum Blossom revolves around its symbolism for China.

-In the Republic of China, as the National Flower, the plum blossom symbolises:
+In the Republic of China, as the National Flower, the plum blossom symbolizes: